 Installation Test Plan and Acceptance Test Plan Cases

-The installation test plan for CA-IPP is presented in Table 2 and the acceptance test plan cases for CA-IPP is presented in Table 3, Table 4, and Table 6.
+The installation test plan for CIE-IPP is presented in Table 2 and the acceptance test plan cases for CIE-IPP is presented in Table 3, Table 4, and Table 6.
 Output from acceptance test case 1 will be used in subsequent acceptance test cases.